BILL-CHEPTOYEK/Smart-Home-Application/README.md

 # Smart Home Android App

 Welcome to our Smart Home Android application!
-This app allows you to control your home devices remotely from your Android device.
+This application allows you to control your home devices remotely from your Android device.

 ## Features